raisty/has_public_id/README.md

 Simplifies the generation and use of unique, random identifiers for ActiveRecord models.

-We generate a string of random (using SecureRandom) alphanumeric characters (a-z, A-Z, 0-9) along with an optional prefix that defaults to the first 3 characters of the model name.
-The random string has a default length of 12, providing 62 ^ 12 possible strings.
+We generate a string of random (using SecureRandom) alphanumeric characters (A-Z, 0-9) along with an optional prefix that defaults to the first 3 characters of the model name.
+The random string has a default length of 12.

 On assignment to the model, if duplicate ID is detected in the database, a new random identifier is generated.